logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-safari-on-ios-simulator/invoking-safari-on-ios-simulator.md

 ---
 title: "Invoking Safari on iOS Simulator during automation"
-linktitle: "Invoking Safari on iOS Simulator during automation"
+linktitle: "Invoking Safari on iOS Simulator"
 description: "There are two methods by which Safari may be invoked in the iOS Simulator:"
 weight: 2
 aliases: